gajanangitte/System-Design-Task/README.md

 - `lib`: the folder to maintain dependencies

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

+- `src/app`: the folder to maintain system files
+- `src/tests`: the folder to maintain JUnit tests

 > If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.